 Pushing Files to Wear OS Watch

-Recently, I heard a very sweet tune and had a strong urge to have it as the ringtone of my Galaxy S22 Ultra and Galaxy Watch 5.
-While it’s very easy to set a custom ringtone on an Android phone, the same is not true about a Wear OS watch.
+While it’s easy to set a custom ringtone on an Android phone, the same is not true about a Wear OS watch.
 Thanks to the adb push

-command I was able to transfer that MP3 file to my smartwatch and set it as a ringtone.
-Using the steps given below, you can set a custom ringtone, notification, or alarm tone on your watch.
+command you can transfer an MP3 file to your smartwatch and set it as a ringtone. do the following to set a custom ringtone, notification, or alarm tone on your watch.
 If you want to push any file to your smartwatch, this is how you can do it.

 - I presume that your Wear OS watch is already connected to ADB.